ballerina-attic/open-api-based-service/README.md

 > If you want to skip the basics, you can download the git repo and directly move to the "Testing" section by skipping  "Implementation" section.

 ### Understanding the OpenAPI specification
-The scenario that we use throughout this guide will base on [petstore.json](guide/petstore.json) OpenApi specification.
+The scenario that we use throughout this guide will be based on the [petstore.json](guide/petstore.json) OpenAPI specification.
 The OpenAPI specification contains all the required details about the pet store RESTful API.
-Additionally, You can use the Api Designer view in Ballerina vscode extension to create and edit OpenAPI files.
+Additionally, You can use the API Designer view in Ballerina VSCode extension to create and edit OpenAPI files.

 #### Basic structure of petstore OpenAPI specification
 ```json